brian-team/brian2/docs_sphinx/developer/guidelines/style.rst

     latex_code = r'\begin{equation}' + equation + r'\end{equation}' # OK

 Python does not make a difference between single quotation marks and double quotation marks.
-For consistency, we use black's style that double quotes (i.e. `"..."`) are used everywhere, except when this would lead to escaping of double quotation marks within the string itself (e.g. for ``include = f'#include "{header_file}"'``).
+For consistency, we use ruff's style that double quotes (i.e. `"..."`) are used everywhere, except when this would lead to escaping of double quotation marks within the string itself (e.g. for ``include = f'#include "{header_file}"'``).
 When you need to display text to the user (e.g. in exception messages), use single quotation marks to highlight words to